JulianSobott/mower/docs/dev/getting_started.rst

 Start coding
 ---------------

-Before you start coding, make sure that you read the :doc:`index` dev guide.
+Before you start coding, make sure that you read the :doc:`index`.